2019 ALL STATE CHORUS REHEARSAL TRACKS2019 GMEA Tracks

-1. Download, manage/save and play these files as you would any mp3 file(s)
+- Download, manage/save and play these files as you would any mp3 file(s).

-- These tracks contain the sounds of musical instruments to help you learn the music you will sing at All-State.
+- These downloadable tracks contain the sounds of different musical instruments to help you learn the music you will sing at All-State.

 - For the tracks listed with a VOICE PART, the OBOE part represents what you will sing.

-- You will hear oboe playing your vocal part in your right ear (headphones) or speaker (stereo system).
+a.
+You will hear the oboe playing your vocal part in your right ear (headphones) or right speaker (stereo system).

-- Tracks are numbered in the most likely performance order as specified by GMEA Choral Chair per input from the
+5.The tracks are numbered in the most likely performance order as specified by the GMEA Choral Chair per input from the clinician.

 Frequently Asked Questions

 1. Why should I download these files?

 While you may play these files from most smart devices, the operating software on many smart devices won’t allow a download.
 For this reason, it is suggested that you use a computer to download to your compute.